Understanding Regulation Worldwide

 1. In Unregulated Countries:

-The Vast majority of countries are unregulated and you can Use your training and title to practice confidently, while adhering to local customs and ethical standards.
+The majority of countries are unregulated and you can use your training and title to practice, while adhering to local customs and ethical standards.

 2. In Regulated Countries:

 Use your BSOMM qualification as a foundation for further study or practice under permitted titles.
-Research local requirements to determine if additional certifications or licensing are needed, students can state they have training in osteopathic or chiropractic techniques as mSK therapists.
+Research local requirements to determine if additional certifications or licensing are needed, describe skills generically (e.g., manual therapy; mobilisation; spinal manipulation methods) and avoid wording that implies a protected title unless registered/licensed.

 3. Everywhere: